Ten Years at HOME | A look at memorable local homes

 Carter notes that the Bendall family has not only moved locally, but has also expanded; they now have a five-year-old daughter, with whom they enjoy carrying on these holiday traditions.

 Debra McCabe’s century-old cabin on the historic Ivy Hill estate in Forest, featured in our Summer 2010 issue, is a study in contrast; it’s a showcase for her chic style (also found at her boutique, The Columns) in the rustic backdrop of log-and-plaster walls.
 This style is captured in the great room which boasts elegant furnishings, a stone fireplace and a wagon wheel chandelier.
 Her exteriors delight as well; a secret porch off her kitchen is a favorite personal spot and the expansive back porch, complete with fireplace, bar, grill, a porch swing and comfy couches, is ideal for entertaining and relaxing with friends.

 Make Room with a Renovation

 Linda Duerson realized her family needed more space, but her daughters didn’t want to leave their beloved, traditional home, so she did what homeowners who can’t bear to move do: they added on.
-Featured in our Spring 2011 issue, the renovations include a new expansive kitchen and great room perfect for gathering and entertaining, a family-friendly and well-appointed mudroom, and a first-floor master suite.
+Featured in our Spring 2011 issue, the renovations included kitchen remodeling to create a great room perfect for gathering and entertaining, a family-friendly and well-appointed mudroom, and a first-floor master suite.
 Stunning exteriors feature a multi-level, hardscaped paradise created by Land Tech, complete with pool, poolhouse, outdoor kitchen and extensive landscaping and gardens.
 The Duerson home was also featured on the Historic Garden Day tour in 2011.